gristlabs/grist-help/help/self-managed.md

 but there are many other tools and services for running containers.

-To try Grist out,
+You can also host Grist on AWS using the [Grist Omnibus listing on the AWS Marketplace](https://aws.amazon.com/marketplace/management/products/prod-ljgtgt5bwdf2w/overview/product-information).
+Full instructions for this hosting method can be found [here](install/aws-marketplace.md).

-make an empty directory for Grist to store material in (say `~/grist`) and then for Grist Core you can do:
+To try Grist out using Docker, make an empty directory for Grist to store material in (say `~/grist`) and then for Grist Core you can do:

 ```
 docker run -p 8484:8484 \